PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 4/Lab 4/Lab4.md

 ### Exercise 1: Creating the Directory Structure
 1. **Objective**: Create a directory for storing project files on both VMs.

 2. **Instructions**:
-   - On each VM, create and navigate to a directory named `csp`:
+   - On each VM, I created and navigated to a directory named `csp`:
      ```bash
      soc@ubuntu-1404-1: mkdir csp
      soc@ubuntu-1404-1: cd csp
      ```

 3. **Download Required Files**:
-   - Use **WinSCP** to transfer the following files from the `Resources` folder into the `csp` directory on each VM:
+   - I used **WinSCP** to transfer the following files from the `Resources` folder into the `csp` directory on each VM:
      - `Practical.h`
      - `DieWithMessage.o`